Differentiation In The Classroom: The 8 Strategies That Will Support Every Pupil To Reach A Good Standard

 Generally however this is out the control of the teacher and is a strategic choice to be made by leaders.

-Below are eight ways that a teacher could change in their practice to ensure everyone is brought up to a good standard – in essence, these are the differentiation strategies to aim for rather than different coloured worksheets or activities.
+Below are eight ways that a teacher could change in their practice to ensure that through their differentiation in teaching everyone is brought up to a good standard.

 Differentiation Strategy 1: Teach with a mix of direct instruction and inquiry-based learning.